 Students who wish to pursue dance studies major in Theater, Dance, and Performance Studies, concentrating in dance studies.
 Other students major in other disciplines while passing through the total of dance courses.
 Upon completing one or more courses in dance studies, it is possible to undertake an independent study or senior thesis related to dance, either within or outside of Theater, Dance, and Performance Studies.
 Interested non-Theater, Dance, and Performance Studies majors should explore this option in conversation with their DUS, as regulations vary between departments.

-Fall 2024 Dance Studies (All Domains)
+Spring 2025 Dance Studies (All Domains)

 Number | Instructor(s) | Title | Domains |